kennethlowjl/Group3/ProjectMangement.md

 *Include a paragraph or two, agreed by all team members, on how well the group has worked together, and how well the project is progressing.*

 *Discuss the scrum meetings, and what could make them more efficient (if anything).*

+The scrum meetings will be scheduled on a day when it is convienient for everyone.
+During scrum meetings, we discuss on how we can progress better and how to better manage our work.

 *Highlight any communication issues that might be affecting the project.*